Yakov Smirnoff: Career

-He had a starring role in the 1986–87 television sitcom What a Country!
-In that show, he played a Russian cab driver studying for the U.S. citizenship test.
-In the late 1980s, Smirnoff was commissioned by ABC to provide educational bumper segments for Saturday morning cartoons Fun Facts, punctuated with a joke and Smirnoff's signature laugh.
+In 1986, he garnered a starring role in the television sitcom What a Country!, a show devised specifically for him which lasted for one season.
+In the late 1980s, Smirnoff was commissioned by ABC to provide educational bumper segments called "Fun Facts" to be aired during Saturday morning cartoons, which would feature a joke about a cultural misunderstanding followed by an obscure fact.
+He also appeared in commercials for hotel chain Best Western.

+Politics

-In 1987, Smirnoff was invited to a party hosted by Washington Times editor-in-chief Arnaud de Borchgrave which featured President Ronald Reagan as the guest of honor.
-Reagan and Smirnoff immediately hit it off due to Reagan's love of jokes about life in the Soviet Union.
-Reagan enjoyed telling such jokes in speeches, and Smirnoff became one of his sources for new material.
+In 1987, Smirnoff was invited to a party hosted by Washington Times editor-in-chief Arnaud de Borchgrave, which featured President Ronald Reagan as the guest of honor.
+Reagan and Smirnoff immediately hit it off due to Reagan's love of jokes about life in the Soviet Union, which he would tell in speeches, and Smirnoff became one of his sources for new material.
 An example of a joke Reagan later told that originated from Smirnoff was "In Russia, if you say, 'Take my wife—please', you come home and she is gone."

 Smirnoff was enlisted by Dana Rohrabacher, who was then a speechwriter for Reagan, to help with material for Reagan's speeches, including a speech given in front of Soviet leader Mikhail Gorbachev when Reagan visited the Soviet Union during the Moscow Summit in 1988.
 Rohrabacher later stated that Smirnoff became "one of the inner circle" of speechwriting advisers during Reagan's final years in office, due to the quality of Smirnoff's suggestions.

-In 1988, Smirnoff was the featured entertainer at the annual White House Correspondents' Dinner and he appeared in some commercials for hotel chain Best Western.
+In 1988, Smirnoff headlined at the annual White House Correspondents' Dinner.

+Later ventures

-Since 1993, he has been performing at his own 2,000 seat, state of the art theater, and over the years has entertained more than five million people in a live setting.
+Since 1993, Smirnoff has been performing at his own 2,000 seat, state of the art theater, and over the years has entertained more than five million people in a live setting.
 His 31st consecutive season was commemorated in Branson, Missouri in 2024.
 In the late 1990s he retooled his stand-up act to focus on the differences between men and women, and on solving problems within relationships.

-In 2002, Smirnoff appeared in episodes of King of the Hill ("The Bluegrass Is Always Greener") and The Simpsons ("The Old Man and the Key").

-In 2003, he appeared on Broadway in a one-man show, As Long As We Both Shall Laugh, deemed by Lawrence Van Gelder of The New York Times as "warmhearted", "delightful" and "splendidly funny".
+In 2002, Smirnoff appeared in an episode of King of the Hill, "The Bluegrass Is Always Greener".
+The following year, he appeared on Broadway in a one-man show, As Long As We Both Shall Laugh, deemed by Lawrence Van Gelder of The New York Times as "warmhearted", "delightful" and "splendidly funny".
 Smirnoff was also a featured writer for AARP: The Magazine and gave readers advice in his column, "Happily Ever Laughter".

+Education

-After a successful career in television, movies and Broadway, Smirnoff received a master's degree in psychology from the University of Pennsylvania.
-He has taught classes at Drury University along with Missouri State University on this topic.
-He also gives seminars and self-help workshops on the topic of improving relationships.
-Smirnoff earned his doctorate in psychology and global leadership at Pepperdine University, graduating in May 2019.
+In 2006, Smirnoff received a master's degree in positive psychology from the University of Pennsylvania.
+He has taught psychology classes at Drury University and Missouri State University and gives seminars and self-help workshops on the topic of improving relationships.
+In 2016, Smirnoff produced and starred in a comedy special for PBS, Happily Ever Laughter: The Neuroscience of Romantic Relationships.
+In May 2019, Smirnoff earned a doctorate in psychology and global leadership from Pepperdine University.

-In 2016, Smirnoff produced and starred in a comedy special for PBS, Happily Ever Laughter, which was named PBS Special of the Year.